eco-association/eco-subgraphs/README.md

 Once you have the address, paste it in [networks.json](./networks.json) under 'localhost', then run `yarn network` to sync the `subgraph.yaml` file.

+Start up the graph node from the submodule by running the command `yarn graph-node` (if you haven't added the submodule yet, run `git submodule update --init`)

 Once you start up the graph-node, run `yarn create-local` once to create your subgraph on the local node.
 Then to deploy (or redeploy after making changes), run `yarn deploy-local`.

 If you make changes to entities in `schema.graphql` or add templates or data sources to `subgraph.yaml`, run `yarn codegen` to generate AssemblyScript code before working on mappings.